ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 These recommendations require a minimum subscription requirement of Microsoft 365 E3, Enterprise Mobility and Security E5 and Microsoft 365 E5 Compliance with one licence required for each user.

-This alternate configuration will not provide access to Azure Active Directory Premium P2 licencing meaning that the following components would need to be removed from the Blueprint:
+This alternate configuration will not provide access to Azure Active Directory Premium P2 licencing meaning that the following components would need to be removed from the blueprint:

 * Azure Active Directory Identity Protection
 * Azure Active Directory Privileged Identity Management (PIM)